 How long is a license good for?

 Foster care licenses must be renewed every 2 years.
 The process is shorter than the initial licensing process and begins about 3 months before your license expires.

 How do I start the foster care process?

 Call us and our Foster Care Intake Specialist will answer your questions and complete a brief questionnaire to learn about your family and make sure you meet the basic requirements.
 Our Foster Care Intake Specialist can be reached at 602-433-1344 or 888-433-1344.
 You may also completed our contact form and our Foster Care Intake Specialist will contact you.

 What different types of foster parenting does HRT offer?

 Regular Foster Care

-Regular foster care, or a Family Foster Home, is general foster care.
+Regular foster care, or a Family Foster Home, is community foster care.
 Children are placed in foster families when they are removed from their home and cared for until they can return home or be adopted.

 Kinship Foster Care

 Kinship foster care is a license for families in which DCS has placed relative children such as grandchildren, nieces or nephews, etc. These families are not expected to care for other children in foster care.
 HRT is committed to assisting kinship families with the licensing process and providing them with the necessary supports needed to care for family members.